[Upcoming Webinar] – Identifying Foreign Ownership Risk in Supply Chains. Register Now

 While this list is not exhaustive, it provides the top factors that can mean the difference between a commercial risk intelligence platform that delivers on your expectations or a lengthy project that leaves you looking for other options.

-• Data breadth, depth, and provenance: Sayari Graph has the most comprehensive commercial risk data covering more than 2.8 billion records, 455 million companies, 522 million key individuals, and 250 global jurisdictions.
-This includes a variety of data, including corporate ownership, trade and supply chain data, and risk data like sanctions, PEP, and other regulatory lists.
+• Data breadth, depth, and provenance: Sayari has the most comprehensive commercial risk data covering more than 10 billion records, 846 million companies, 801 million key individuals, and 250 global jurisdictions.
+This includes comprehensive trade and compliance risk domains to provide a multi-dimensional view of risk against targets.

 About Sayari